Emily3403/isisdl/README.md

 This library will run with any python interpreter that is ≥ 3.8.

 Linux, macOS and Windows are supported.
-There are also a variety of tests that ensure everything is working properly.
+There are also a variety of tests that ensure everything is working properly across all platforms.

 ### Multithreaded

 A fixed number of download threads may be selected at start time with the command-line-option `-n`.

-### Easy black- / whitelisting of courses
+### Compression of videos

-When first installing you may select courses that will be white- or blacklisted.

-These may also be set with the command-line-options `-b` and `-w`.
+You can easily save space on your hard drive by executing `isisdl-compress`.
+For the first files an efficiency of ~ 80-90% is expected.

+### Automatic downloading

+Note: This option is currently only supported on linux.

+If you give the ok in the configuration wizard, `isisdl` will be automagically executed every hour.
+This way all new files just appear in `~/isisdl` and you will never have to execute it again.

 ## Installation